godotengine/godot-docs/learning/features/3d/environment_and_post_processing.rst

 Auto Exposure (HDR)
 ^^^^^^^^^^^^^^^^^^^

-Even though, in most cases, lighting and texturing are heavily artist controlled, Godot suports a simple high dynamic range with auto exposure mechanism.
+Even though, in most cases, lighting and texturing are heavily artist controlled, Godot suports a simple high dynamic range implementation with auto exposure mechanism.
 This is generally used for the sake of realism, when combining interior areas with low light and outdoors.
-Auto expure simulates the camera (or eye) correction of exposure when changing from a scene with considerably different amount of light.
+Auto expure simulates the camera (or eye) effort to adapt between light and dark locations. different amount of light.

 .. image:: img/environment_hdr_autoexp.gif